Kazinga Channel | Ishashs sector | Wildlife

 Ishasha sector

-This sector is one of the most exciting parts of Queen Elizabeth national park.
-It is most popular for its tree climbing lions that have exceptional attraction.
+This sector is one of the most exciting parts of Queen Elizabeth National Park.
+It is most popular for its tree-climbing lions that have exceptional attraction.
 It is one of the most unique safari destinations within Queen Elizabeth National Park.
-It’s the most visited safari area with in Uganda’s Queen Elizabeth national game park.
+It’s the most visited safari area within Uganda’s Queen Elizabeth National Game Park.

 Games drives